peteamiri/Tutorials/Readme.md

-* this is the first document
+This is a tutorial for the following subjects
+* Git
+* Java
-* test
+* JavaScript
-* test
+* Python
-* just dded another line